Proverbs 1:1-7

 The book of Proverbs exists to train people in wise, righteous, discerning living, and its controlling foundation is this: the fear of the Lord is the beginning of knowledge.

-1 The proverbs of Solomon, the son of David, king of Israel:
+1 These are the proverbs of Solomon son of David, king of Israel,

-3 to receive instruction in wise dealing, in righteousness, justice, and equity;
+3 and for receiving instruction in wise living and in righteousness, justice, and equity.

-4 to give prudence to the simple, knowledge and discretion to the young man:
+4 To impart prudence to the simple and knowledge and discretion to the young,

-6 to understand a proverb, and parables, the words and riddles of the wise.
+6 by understanding the proverbs and parables, the sayings and riddles of the wise.

-7 The fear of Yahweh is the beginning of knowledge; but the foolish despise wisdom and instruction.
+7 The fear of the LORD is the beginning of knowledge, but fools despise wisdom and discipline.

 The book of Proverbs exists to train people in wise, righteous, discerning living, and its controlling foundation is this: the fear of the Lord is the beginning of knowledge.